IonicaBizauKitchen/heroku-writings/europe.md

 <li><a href="https://addons.heroku.com/cleardb" style="background-image: url('https://s3.amazonaws.com/assets.heroku.com/addons.heroku.com/catalogs/303/original.png')">ClearDB</a></li>
 </ol>

+To discover which add-ons are available in the Europe region, [search for 'europe' on the addons homepage](https://addons.heroku.com/?q=europe) or use the new `--region` flag in the heroku CLI:

+    $ heroku addons:list --region eu

 ## Customer Success

 Several Heroku customers have already deployed their production Heroku apps to the Europe region for improved performance.
 For example, top Swedish television network TV4 is currently running its video on demand service [TV4 Play](http://www.tv4play.se/) out of Heroku’s Europe region.
 TV4 CTO Per Åström says: